NimajnebEC/discord-amethyst/README.md

 # Discord Amethyst

-An opinionated extension for [discord.py](https://github.com/Rapptz/discord.py).
+An opinionated extension for [discord.py](https://github.com/Rapptz/discord.py), inspired by [JellyCommands](https://jellycommands.dev/).
 Amethyst adds a handful of features that I found myself re-implementing or wanting for many of my Discord bots such as automatic app command synchronisation and job scheduling.

 ## Widgets